PiotrGrabysz/Warsaw_buses/README.md

 > `pip install git+https://gitlab.uw.edu.pl/p.grabysz/final-assignment`

+To see the list of required site packages, please see the requirements.txt file.

 ### Sample usage

-To get familiar with the module commands and to read some of my thoughts and comments about decisions taken in this project, please read the _collect_data sample usage.ipynb and _run_data_analysis sample usage.ipynb.
+To get familiar with the module commands and to read some of my thoughts and comments about decisions taken in this project, please read the collect_data_sample_usage.ipynb and run_data_analysis_sample_usage.ipynb from notebooks folder.
 You can also run in the terminal:

 > `collect_data --help`